 City Region Deals invest in projects that drive regional economic growth and create jobs.
-The UK Government have agreed a deal or are in discussions about a deal with each of Scotland’s cities and surrounding regions, including Edinburgh, Glasgow, Aberdeen and Aberdeenshire, and Inverness and the Highlands.
+The UK Government have agreed a deal or are in discussions about a deal with each of Scotland’s cities and surrounding regions, including Edinburgh, Glasgow, Aberdeen and Aberdeenshire, Inverness and the Highlands and the Tay Cities.

 City Region Deals are agreements between the UK Government, Scottish Government and local authorities that invest in cities and their regions.
 They tackle economic barriers and maximise opportunities to drive local, regional and national economic growth.